altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 "M::What was that?"
 *Rossin raised his hands - spreading his palms out* 'R::Right, I lost some things too.
-It tried to grab a hold of me while I was in your head' *Rossin lowered his hands, and walked a bit closer* 'R::There are some sharp corners of the parts missing.'
+It tried to grab a hold of me while I was in your head...'
+*Rossin lowered his hands, and walked a bit closer* 'R::There are some sharp corners of the parts missing.'
 "M::What did you lose?"